activeadmin/activeadmin/CONTRIBUTING.md

 ### Get the test suite running

-Make sure you're using a recent ruby and have the `bundler` gem installed, at least version `1.14.3`.
+Make sure you're using a recent Ruby version.

 You'll also need chrome installed in order to run cucumber scenarios.